-- SafeSeaNet (version 2) is operational on a 24/7 basis to support Member States to undertake activities related to maritime monitoring. - An updated version (version 3) of the central SafeSeaNet application will be released in support of, inter alia: - An improved Mandatory Reporting System (MRS) messaging framework. - The Hazardous Material (Hazmat) Reference database aiming to strengthen Hazmat reporting by the shipping industry to Member State authorities and the associated data quality management at national/central level. - An improved Vessel Database following the pilot project launched in 2014. - An improved Shore Based Traffic Monitoring Infrastructure Database (STMID) facilitating Member States to provide and update information on coastal stations and places of refuges related information to the Commission as required by the VTMIS Directive (2002/59/EC). - 3.
-Accordingly, there will be: - For operational considerations, a transition period
+1. SafeSeaNet (version 2) is operational on a 24/7 basis SafeSeaNet was operational on a 24/7 basis 1. to support Member States to undertake activities to support Member States. related to maritime monitoring.
+2. SafeSeaNet version 3 was deployed in April 2.
+An updated version (version 3) of the central 2015 to address the exchange of hazmat, SafeSeaNet application will be released in support of, security and waste information as required by inter alia: Directive 2010/65/EU, the registration of An improved Mandatory Reporting System (MRS) exemptions and an improved Mandatory messaging framework.
+Reporting System.
+The Hazardous Material (Hazmat) Reference Following the finalisation of the design, the database aiming to strengthen Hazmat reporting by central Hazmat database will be available the shipping industry to Member State authorities and in 2016. the associated data quality management The Central Ship Database is being tested with a volunteer group of Member States. national/central level.
+An improved Vessel Database following the pilot Following consultation with Member States, project launched in 2014. the STMID underwent development and is An improved Shore Based Traffic Monitoring expected to be released in 2016.
+Infrastructure Database (STMID) facilitating Member A SafeSeaNet link was established with the States to provide and update information on coastal CECIS system in October for the transfer of pollution report (POLREP) messages. stations and places of refuges related information to As not all Member States were able to the Commission as required by the VTMIS Directive 3.
+(2002/59/EC). upgrade to SafeSeaNet version 3 by 1 June 3.
+Accordingly, there will be: 2015, a transitional period was implemented For operational considerations, a transition period with EMSA support.
+17 of 25 Member State during which SafeSeaNet versions 2 and 3 messaging systems will be supported by EMSA.